schmouk/PyRandLib/README.md

 ### BaseRandom  -  the base class for all PRGs

 **BaseRandom** is the base class for every implemented PRNG in library **PyRandLib**.
 It inherits from the Python built-in class `random.Random`.
 It aims at providing simple common behavior for all PRNG classes of the library, the most noticeable one being the 'callable' nature of every implemented PRNG.

 Inheriting from the Python built-in class random.Random, **BaseRandom** provides access to many useful distribution functions as described in later section **Inherited Distribution Functions**.

-Furthermore, every inheriting class may override methods:
+Furthermore, every inheriting class MUST override the next three methods (if not, they each raise a `NotImplementedError` exception when called):

+* next(),
+* getstate() and
+* setstate()

+and may override the next three methods:

 * random(),
 * seed(),
-* getrandbits(k),
-* getstate() and
-* setstate().
+* getrandbits(),

-This lets inheriting classes implement the PRNs related core methods.

 Notice: starting at PyRandLib 1.2.0, a new signature is available with this base class.
 See previous section 'New in release 1.2' for full explanations.

+Notice: Since PyRandLib 2.0, class `BaseRandom` implements the new method `next()` which is substituted to `random()`. `next()` should now contains the only core of the pseudo-random numbers generator while `random()` calls it to return a float value in the interval [0.0, 1.0) just as previous versions of the library.
+Since version 2.0 of PyRandLib also, the newly implemented method `getrandbits()` overrides the same method of Python built-in base class `random.Random`.

 ### FastRand32  -  2^32 periodicity